vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step18.md

 Finally, let's deploy our application to our Kubernetes cluster to complete the lesson:

+1. Create the Kubernetes namespace:

+`kubectl create ns guestbook-application`{{ execute }}

+1. Run our overlay instructions and deploy it directly to Kubernetes:

 `yot -i yot.yaml -s | kubectl apply -f -`{{ execute }}

-Let's ensure our application has been deployed:
+1. Ensure our application has been deployed:

 `kubectl get all -n guestbook-application`{{ execute }}